-One of the joys of summer is eating ripe, organic homegrown tomatoes, still warm from the sun.
+One of the joys of summer is eating ripe, organic, homegrown tomatoes, still warm from the sun.
 The quality is incomparable to the bland, mealy tomatoes that are usually available in supermarkets.
-The good news is that even if you don't have space for tomatoes in your garden or don't have a garden at all, you can still grow tomatoes.
-As long as you have a sunny balcony, porch or patio, you can have garden-fresh tomatoes all summer long.
+The good news is that even if you don't have space for tomatoes in your garden—or don't have a garden at all—you can still grow tomatoes.
+As long as you have a sunny balcony, porch, or patio, you can have garden-fresh tomatoes all summer long.

 Tomato Varieties for Containers

 Anyone who has seen tomatoes growing in a garden knows that they tend to be huge, sprawling plants.
-They require staking, caging and pinching just to stay manageable.
+They require staking, caging, and pinching just to stay manageable.
 So, the first thing to do when considering growing tomatoes in a pot is to find a variety that thrives in container culture.
 While you can grow almost any type of tomato in a container, some are more adaptable and easier to manage than others.

-Any good quality organic potting soil works for tomatoes.
-Just don't use soil dug directly from the garden.
+Any good quality organic potting soil works for tomatoes—just don't use soil dug directly from the garden.
 It is too heavy for container gardens, and it compacts more as the season goes on.
 A good peat or compost-based soil, whether purchased or mixed from your own special recipe, is ideal.

 The trickiest thing about growing tomatoes in a pot is that they are heavy feeders, and every time you water, you wash nutrients out of the soil.

 To combat this, fertilize regularly, preferably with either fish emulsion or seaweed extract.
 Once a month is good, but every other week, applying the fertilizer at half-strength, is better.
 This provides a constant source of nutrients for the tomato plants.

 Two other things to consider are mulching and support.
 Even compact tomato varieties benefit from some support.
-Tomato cages, stakes or homemade cages made to fit the container are all good options.
-Mulching, while less important in a container than in a garden bed, is still a good idea.
-It keeps weeds from growing in the tomato pot and retains moisture so you won't have to water quite as often.
-The best mulches are pebbles, bark mulch and straw.
+Tomato cages, stakes, or homemade cages made to fit the container are all good options.
+Mulching, while less important in a container than in a garden bed, is still a good idea—it keeps weeds from growing in the tomato pot and retains moisture so you won't have to water quite as often.
+The best mulches are pebbles, bark mulch, and straw.
 If you prefer to use the black or red plastic many tomato growers swear by, position it over the soil before you plant the tomato, cut a slit large enough to put the plant in, and secure the plastic with metal stakes.